- Our Mission

 If your application is declined, you will receive written communication through your Carleton email explaining the reason your request was not approved.

 To apply for the Post-Baccalaureate program you must submit an application through the OUAC (Ontario Universities Application Centre).
-Following admission verification of eligibility, you will be asked to complete a supplementary application form.

 English Language Requirement